wiiktaru/PetFoodNutrientCalculator-SOLID-Principles-Documentation/README.md

-# PetFoodNutrientCalculator - UNFINISHED
+# PetFoodNutrientCalculator - WORK IN PROGRESS

 ## Description
-The Pet Food Nutrient Calculator is a tool designed to help me calculate the nutritional content of pet's food.
+The Pet Food Nutrient Calculator is a tool designed to help calculate the nutritional content of pet's food.
 It supports dogs and cats, and when ready provides detailed nutrient information to ensure a balanced diet.

+With this project I aim to practice SOLID principless, code documentation and version control.

 ## Features
 - Calculate nutrient values for pet foods in use.